The inclusive childhood education major will prepare you to serve all learners at the elementary level (grades 1 to 6).

 Inclusive childhood education students must choose either of the following:

-- A concentration in art*, communication, English, humanities, intercultural studies, mathematics, mathematics/science, modern languages, science, music*, social studies, Spanish, TESOL, or writing.
+- A concentration in art*, communication, English, humanities, intercultural studies, mathematics, mathematics/science, science, music*, social studies, Spanish, TESOL, or writing.

 - A second major selected from the following: art, biology (BA), chemistry (BA), communication, English, history, humanities, intercultural studies, math, music (BA), physics (BA), political science, Spanish, or writing.

 *NOTE: Completion of a concentration or major in art (BA) or music (BA) in conjunction with the ICE major does not lead to certification to teach art or music.

 Why Major in?

 - Be equipped for transformative learning and service.